 To the south of the aforementioned streets, and located off of East 21st Street and directly to the left of Flatbush Avenue, is Kenmore Terrace.
 Untapped Cities’ History of Streets archive discusses its history, describing how Kenmore Terrace has a deep history tracing back to 1600, when the Dutch first settled in Flatbush.
 During the 1910s, three houses on this street were built in the Colonial Revival style and the remaining six were built in the English Arts and Crafts style and included a driveway and garage as the automobile took off in popularity and more middle-class families were able to purchase cars.

 Albemarle Terrace, located off of East 21st Street, is grouped with the adjacent Kenmore Terrace in the Albemarle-Kenmore Terraces Historic District.
 The street consists of neo-Federal houses, with terraces and gardens in front of the house to raise them off of the street level.
 The aforementioned Kenmore Terrace originally was designed to be a replica of Albemarle Terrace, although Kenmore Terrace ended up being built in a different style, despite being part of the historic district.

 Details present within Albemarle Terrace include Palladio windows on the first floor of some houses, some slate roofs and pedimented dormers, and street lamps.
 The presence of the trees and gardens in front of the houses rather than on the sidewalks makes the street appear wider and more open.

-For another look at some unique Flatbush homes, check out the Victorian homes of Ditmas Park and for another look at some of the quirks of New York’s street grid, take a peek at the hidden streets of Greenwich Village.
+For another look at some unique Flatbush homes, check out the Japanese House in Flatbush, the Victorian homes of Ditmas Park and for another look at some of the quirks of New York’s street grid, take a peek at the hidden streets of Greenwich Village.
 Get in touch with the author on Twitter @jenncongdon.